cesar-rocha/cesar-rocha.github.io/_pages/publications.md

 ### Peer-reviewed publications

-0. [Ocean fine-scale fronts driven by a freshwater Amazon plume during wintertime][26]
+0. [Oceanic fronts driven by the Amazon freshwater plume and their thermohaline compensation at the submesoscale][26]
     S. Coadou-Chaventon, S. Speich, D. Zhang, **C.B.
 Rocha**, S. Swart, *Journal of Geophysical Research Oceans (2024)*

 0. [Submarine Geomorphology and Processes: from coast to deep abyssal plains][25]